Chapter 7: Volunteer Appreciation

 The focus of this survey is to check in with volunteers about their early impressions and about their experience with your organization.
 This survey identifies any issues volunteers are encountering early on to give you a chance to rectify them and ensure long-term retention.

 This survey should be administered 30 days after the volunteer has completed their first regular shift.
-The survey might be delivered through a web-based survey tool (like SurveyMonkey) or on paper if they prefer.
+The survey might be delivered through a web-based survey tool or on paper if they prefer.
 Ideally, a link to the questionnaire should be sent to active volunteers through email or your volunteer management system.

 What to include: